-Challenge: A rapidly growing brewery had limited to no internal accounting function.
-The financial information they did have was not reliable, profit margins were unknown, and there was no inventory system in place.
+Unreliable financial information and unknown margins.
+A rapidly growing brewery had limited to no internal accounting function.
+The financial information they did have was not reliable, profit margins were unknown, and no inventory system was in place.
 A custom margin analysis was necessary for the brewery to grow and scale their business.

 Signature Analytics’ Solution: